Prana E.

 The film lineup made this clear by being overwhelmingly white: German schoolgirls, French classics (shown twice), white American tomboys, white girls shopping, European aristocracy, blond girls undressing in nature.
 Meanwhile, non-white girls were shown either approximating western beauty ideals (shoplifting is implied) or reduced to street-child tropes and aestheticized suffering (a Senegalese movie).
 Each film is a work of art.
 Context is the issue.

-If the intention was poetic beauty, dream, fashion and explorations of girlhood and rebellion in cinema, why not include iconic films like Daughters of the Dust (which inspired Beyoncé's "Lemonade"), Spirit of the Beehive, Papicha, or Blue Gate Crossing?
+If the intention was poetic beauty, dream, fashion, transition and explorations of girlhood and rebellion in cinema, why not include iconic films like Daughters of the Dust (which inspired Beyoncé's "Lemonade"), Spirit of the Beehive, Papicha, or Blue Gate Crossing?
 There is a vast cinematic history of tender, interior girlhood made by rebellious filmmakers from Europe and around the world.

 The interviews and voices of real girls were literally placed facing the exit doors.